Mike Bullman: Confusion with other Jesters

-Nevada, and California.The Racquet Thursday, May 6, 1965 Page 1, Page 3 There was also another unrelated band from Athens, GA called The Jesters that was formed in 1964.
+Nevada, and California.
+There was also another unrelated band from Athens, GA called The Jesters that was formed in 1964.

 Mike Corliss

 In a February 1972 issue of Billboard, it was announced that Mike Corliss had a record for release on Boss Records which was to come out in March that year.
 It was cut at Monument Studios in Nashville.
 The single "You Said It All Before" bw "Too Much Of A Woman", was produced by Howard A. Knight, Jr., while the B side didn't have a credited composer, Bullman was credited as the composer on the A side.

 Recent activity

 In September 2015, Bullman was appearing at the Chesnee Shrine Club.
 He had appeared there previously in 2014.